 • To confirm that what you attested to about your health on the insurance application is true.

 • To look for diseases (kidney, liver, diabetes, HIV) and any negative risk factors that will make you uninsurable, or rated in a high-risk category because of the statistical chances of dying prematurely.

 • The blood labs will pick up prescription drugs you forgot to list, illegal drugs you failed to disclose, or tobacco use.

 Marijuana use is now evaluated based on the legality of it in your state of residence, or other factors that are individually rated.

 Insurance company underwriters also evaluate you based on your age, gender, your family history (for instance, whether your parent(s) died of cardiovascular disease), even your credit history and driving record, but ultimately on the evidence of your blood work results, which will reveal specific health conditions.

 The insurance agent will order a life insurance medical exam with an independent paramedical exam company after you fill out your application.
-You determine when and where to take it at your convenience and it is free of charge to you; the insurance company pays for it.
-A nurse from the independent exam company will draw your blood, do an EKG (electrocardiogram), measure your blood pressure readings, weigh and measure your height, and request a urine sample at the time of your test.
+You determine when and where to take it at your convenience.
+It is free of charge to you; the insurance company pays for it.
+A nurse from the independent exam company will draw your blood, do an EKG (electrocardiogram), measure your blood pressure readings, weight and measure your height, and request a urine sample at the time of your test.